Joedson

-Joedson Almeida Santos, better known as Joedson, is a football midfielder revealed in the basic categories of Vitoria Bahia.
-He currently plays for Oeste.
+Joedson Almeida Santos (born 18 January 1989), better known as Joedson or Jô, is a Brazilian football midfielder who plays for Floresta.

 Career

 Was the red-black cast of Bahia until 2007, when he was defending Votoraty of.
 There he remained until mid-2009, when he returned to Bahia, to play for Fluminense de Feira.
 Was still in Victoria at the end of the season but returned to Bahia Flu in 2010.
-On August 24, 2010, the player was acquired from the Roosters.
+On 24 August 2010, the player was acquired from the Roosters.
 On 3 January 2011, he signed a contract with Sport Recife.